CodePapi/ninabarc_fe_assingnment/README.md

+## instructions:

-## instructions: The interviewee should provide a GitHub repository containing the code for the application, along with instructions for running the application locally and running the tests.
+The interviewee should provide a GitHub repository containing the code for the application, along with instructions for running the application locally and running the tests.
 The repository should also include a README.md file with a brief overview of the application and any additional notes or comments the interviewee would like to provide.

+## Project:

-## project: Build a simple web application that allows users to search for books using the Open Library API and display the search results.
+Build a simple web application that allows users to search for books using the Open Library API and display the search results.
 Users should be able to select a book from the search results to view more details about the book.

 ## requirements: